Welcome to my website. I have been doing research on digital products since 2018 and I have reviewed hundreds of them.

 Is Troncase a Scam?

-Yes, Troncase is a scam and it is recomended to stay way from it.
+Yes, Troncase is a scam and it is recommended to stay away from it.

 There is no information on their website about who runs the company and that by itself is a big red flag.